Run a full website audit in under 2 minutes

 Most issues we find are regressions — a noindex tag left over from staging, a sitemap pointing at a wrong origin after a domain migration, a broken canonical introduced by a CMS upgrade, a robots.txt that accidentally blocks Googlebot.
 None of these show up in Google Analytics.
 They just bleed traffic for weeks until someone notices.

 A one-time audit catches the issues that exist today.
 A regression monitor catches the issues introduced by every deploy thereafter.
-Pro and Agency plans include scheduled scans that run automatically and email a summary if the health score drops or new severe findings appear — so the next regression doesn't need a human to spot it.
+Every plan including free includes scheduled scans that run automatically and send a regression alert if the health score drops or new severe findings appear — so the next regression doesn't need a human to spot it.
+Free plans get weekly+ cadences; daily and weekday cadences are Agency.

 Specifically: deploy hooks let CI pipelines trigger an audit after every deploy with a single curl.
 Signed event webhooks (Stripe-compatible HMAC) deliver scan.completed / score.dropped / issue.new_critical events to Slack, Linear, or any HTTPS endpoint.
 The audit becomes part of the deploy pipeline, not a separate ritual.